trinsiclabs/divvy/api/README.md

 This will install the required JavaScript dependencies and start the service.

 Admin identities are generated automatically when organisations are created, so you can probably skip this step.
-But if you're doing something weird you might need to create one, or regenerate an existing one:
+But if you're doing something weird, you might need to create one or regenerate an existing one:

 ```
 $ docker exec api.divvy.com node ./lib/security.js enrolladmin <org>